On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design: Minimax Regret under Various Families with Dependent Valuations

 \subsection{Mixture of I.I.D.~Distributions}

 In this section, we consider another common class of distributions that captures positive dependence.
-We consider the class $\mathcal{F}_{\textnormal{mix}}$ of all mixtures of i.i.d.~distributions over $n$ agents.
-Mixtures of i.i.d.~are used extensively in statistics as a way to flexibly model dependencies through latent variables \citep{McLachlanLeeRathnayake19}, which is interpretable in our mechanism design context as unknown random states of the world.
+We consider the class $\mathcal{F}_{\text{mix}}$ of all mixtures of i.i.d.~distributions over $n$ agents.
+The mixture of i.i.d.~class is very common in statistics as a way to flexibly model dependences through latent variables \citep{McLachlanLeeRathnayake19}, which is interpretable in our mechanism design context as unknown random states of the world.

-\begin{definition} $\mathcal{F}_{\textnormal{mix}}$ is the class of all distributions $\mathbf{F}$ such that there exists a probability measure $\mu$ on the set of distributions satisfying $\mathbf{F}(\mathbf{v}) = \int \prod_{i=1}^{n} G(v_i) d\mu(G)$ for every $\mathbf{v}$. \end{definition}
+\begin{definition} $\mathcal{F}_{\text{mix}}$ is the class of all distributions $\mathbf{F}$ such that there exists a probability measure $\mu$ on the set of distributions satisfying $\mathbf{F}(\mathbf{v}) = \int \prod_{i=1}^{n} G(v_i) d\mu(G)$ for every $\mathbf{v}$. \end{definition}